Covid-19 Remote Learning

 - enable teachers to adjust the pace or difficulty of what is being taught in response to questions or assessments, including, where necessary, revising material or simplifying explanations to ensure pupils’ understanding.

-What should my child expect from immediate remote education in the first day of pupils being sent home?
+What should my child expect from immediate remote education in the first day of isolation?

 The child completes day one of the remote learning tasks below.